 Credit points: 15

 This subject provides an introduction to assessment, integrating the scientist-practitioner roles of the professional psychologist.
 The focus is on concepts and techniques that are foundations for other subjects in the course.
-The assessment process, emphasising a problem-solving orientation, is examined.
+The assessment process, emphasising a problem-solving orientation, is examined, taking into account life-span and cultural issues.
 Psychometric theory, and its relationship to testing, is reviewed.
 Principles of assessment interviewing are outlined.
 The contribution of tests and testing to this process is considered in detail.
 Techniques of test administration and interpretation, with a particular emphasis on the Wechsler Intelligence Scales, are explored.
 Communication of psychological assessment outcomes, particularly through report writing, is given close attention.
-Lectures and seminar presentations will be augmented through candidates# self-directed experiential activities.
+Lectures and seminar presentations will be augmented through candidates' self-directed experiential activities.

 SchoolSchool of Psychology & Public Health

 Subject Co-ordinatorGlynda Kinsella